appilon/tfplugin/cmd/upgrade/README.md

 ```

 ### Upgrade to Terraform 0.12
-As of writing it's advised to fetch the latest code `@master` to get all the latest bug fixes.
+As of writing it's advised to fetch the branch `pluginsdk-v0.12-early2` to get all the latest bug fixes.
 In the future we will suggest upgrading to the latest official release.

 ```
 $ GO111MODULE=on go get github.com/hashicorp/terraform@master